MagicMirrorOrg/MagicMirror-Documentation/getting-started/installation.md

 # Installation & Usage

-The Magic Mirror can be installed manually or using automatic installers.
+The MagicMirror² can be installed manually or using automatic installers.
 At the start of 2020 the decision was made to remove the automatic installer from the MagicMirror² core repository and move it to a community maintained separate repository.
 For more information about this decision, please check issue